 Surprisingly, there wasn't an odor of sulfur in the air.

-The walk back to the jeeps went a lot faster.
-The scene on the valley floor was reminiscent of Egypt, and images of the Middle East.
+The walk back to the vehicles went a lot faster.
+The scene on the valley floor was reminiscent of Egypt and images of the Middle East.

 But instead of a sandstorm, we were shrouded in volcanic ash.

 I worried about the health of the indigenous people and horses, who were there every day catering to tourists and trying to earn a living.